DevilXD/aRez/README.md

 ## Async Python HiRez API wrapper

 This project was created to simplify access to the API, as well as incorporate some data pre-processing and consistency.
 I am aware that [PyRez](https://github.com/luissilva1044894/Pyrez) already exists, however this project aims to do couple of things differently:

 - It's entirely async from the ground up, built using 'aiohttp'
 - Uses modern objective programming approach
 - Utilizes a local data cache to return data-rich objects

-This library is supposed to be used as a module. **As of right now, only PaladinsAPI is supported.** Smite support is planned - read below.
+This library is supposed to be used as a module.
+**As of right now, only PaladinsAPI is supported.** Smite support is planned - please read below.

 Currently supported:

 - [x] `getgods / getchampions` and `getitems` regarding god / champion and card / talent / shop item information
 - [x] `getplayer` (Player stats)
 - [x] `getplayeridbyname`, `getplayeridsbygamertag` and `searchplayers` under a single, intuitive method (Finding the players)
 - [x] `getfriends` (Player friends)
 - [x] `getgodranks / getchampionranks` (God / Champion stats)
 - [x] `getplayerloadouts` (Player loadouts for each god / champion)